kaidjohnson/dropcloth/README.md

 ### @include placeholder($opacity: 1) { @content; }

-* Styles HTML5 placeholder attributes with .placeholder class support for legacy support.
+* Styles HTML5 placeholder attributes with .placeholder class for legacy support.

 * *@param (float) $opacity* -- A floating decimal to be passed as the element's opacity (default: 1).